roadster-rs/roadster/README.md

 # Use `host.docker.internal` as the host domain in redis insight (instead of `127.0.0.1`)
 docker run -d --name redisinsight -p 5540:5540 redis/redisinsight:latest
 ```

+# Learning more

+## Book

+The [Roadster book](https://roadster.dev) provides more details on how to use all of Roadster's features.

+## Examples

+We also provide several examples for how to configure and use Roadster's features.
+These can be found the [
+examples](https://github.com/roadster-rs/roadster/tree/main/examples) directory of this repository.

+## GitHub Discussions

+If you have a question not answered in the book or the examples,
+please [open a GitHub Discussion](https://github.com/roadster-rs/roadster/discussions) and we'll be happy to
+help.